bartvanerp/SPSsite/content/info/master_main.md

 ### Joining an SPS lab
 Students can explore our different fields of research by checking the areas each lab focuses on:

-- Bayesian Intelligent Autonomous Systems Lab (BIAS lab)
+- Bayesian Intelligent Autonomous Systems Lab (BIASlab)
 - Biomedical Diagnostics Lab (BM/d)
 - [Information and Communication Theory Lab](../master_ictlab) (ICT Lab)
 - Lighting and IoT Lab (L&IoT slab)